The South Dakota Homestead Exemption

 • If you have two or more houses or mobile homes, you can only select one to keep and exempt as your homestead.

-• If the homestead contains minerals that the United States government has claimed, then the maximum size is reduced to 40 acres outside of a town.
+• If the homestead contains minerals, the United States government has claimed, the maximum size is reduced to 40 acres outside of a town.

-You can file for bankruptcy in South Dakota after living there for more than 180 days.
-However, you must live in South Dakota much longer before using South Dakota exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in South Dakota after living there for over 180 days.
+However, you must live in South Dakota for at least 730 days before filing to use the current state's exemptions.
 Otherwise, you'd use the previous state's exemptions.

 Need More Bankruptcy Help?